 Each channel also has space for a profile icon.
 You will remember this from the banner images I shared earlier in the article.
 This is a circular image that starts life as a colored circle with a letter in the middle which matches the name of your channel.

 You have the option to change this and typically you would upload a photo of yourself.
 If you look back to the banner examples from earlier in the article you will see what I mean.

 Your channel icon should be 800 x 800 pixels and one of the following formats: JPG, GIF, BMP or PNG file (no animated GIFs).

 To update your channel icon, you should select “my channel”, which takes you to your channel homepage.

 Hover over your current channel icon (the circle with the letter in the middle) until you see the camera icon appear.
-Click on that icon and you’ll be able to upload a new photo or logo.
+Click on that icon and you’ll be able to edit the icon and upload a new photo or logo.

 Your YouTube Channel Description

 Next, you’ll want to fill out your channel description.
 This is the first option you see after you have created a channel.

 The description you put here will appear in more than one place on your channel.
 It’s also indexed by search engines and can be featured on YouTube in suggested channel categories, so it is important to optimize your channel description as much as possible.